IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 Fundus: The superior part of the stomach, this lies above the imaginary horizontal plane passing through the cardiac orifice.

-Physiology: The physiology and disease state of stomach has a direct effect on design of controlled drug delivery system because drug is absorbed from and enters into site of action.
-Factors such as pH, nature and volume of gastric secretions and gastric mucosa play an important role in drug release and absorption 24.
+Physiology: The physiology and disease state of the stomach has a direct effect on the design of controlled drug delivery system because the drug is absorbed from and enters into the site of action.
+Factors such as pH, nature, and volume of gastric secretions and gastric mucosa play an important role in drug release and absorption 24.

 FIG. 2: ANATOMY OF HUMAN STOMACH 23

-pH: The stomach has acidic pH due to secretion of HCl, favours absorption of acidic drugs if they are soluble in gastric fluids since they are unionized in large extent in such a pH.
-The pH of stomach in fasted condition is about 1.5 to 2 and in fed conditions it is usually 2 to 6.
-A large volume of water administered with oral dosage form changes the pH of stomach to pH of water initially 24, 28.
+pH: The stomach has acidic pH due to the secretion of HCl, favors the absorption of acidic drugs if they are soluble in gastric fluids since they are unionized in large extent in such a pH.
+The pH of the stomach in the fasted condition is about 1.5 to 2, and in fed conditions, it is usually 2 to 6.
+A large volume of water administered with oral dosage form changes the pH of the stomach to the pH of water initially 24, 28.

-Gastric Mucosa: The surface of the gastric mucosa is layer of simple columnar epithelial cells called surface mucous cells.
+Gastric Mucosa: The surface of the gastric mucosa is a layer of simple columnar epithelial cells called surface mucous cells.
 The mucosa contains a lamina propria and a muscularis mucosa.
-Stomach lumen and mucous neck cells are secrets mucus.
-Parietal cells produce intrinsic factor and hydrochloric acid.
-The mucous, parietal and chief cells from stomach secrets 2000 - 3000 ml gastric juice per day.
-Gastric glands include a type of endocrine cell, the G cell, which stimulates several aspect of gastric activity 23.

 TABLE 1: ANATOMICAL DIFFERENCE BETWEEN DIFFERENT REGIONS OF THE GIT 24, 25

-Gastrointestinal Transit Time: Food content remains in each segment of the gastrointestinal tract for different periods of time.
+Gastrointestinal Transit Time: Food content remains in each segment of the gastrointestinal tract for different periods.
 The time a dosage form takes to traverse the stomach is usually termed the ‘gastric emptying rate’ Table 2.
-Since most of the drugs are absorbed from the upper part of intestine, the total effective time for the drug absorption is 3-8 hrs 24.
+Since most of the drugs are absorbed from the upper part of the intestine, the total effective time for the drug absorption is 3-8 h 24.